 Human monkeypox often begins with a combination of the following symptoms: fever, headache, chills, exhaustion, asthenia, lymph node swelling, back pain and muscle aches.
 Commonly, within one to three days after onset of fever, the patient develops a rash, which tends to first appear on the face and then spreads to other parts of the body, including hands and feet.
 The cutaneous lesions often first present as macules, evolving successively to papules, vesicles, pustules, crusts and scabs.
 The main difference between smallpox and MPX is that MPXV causes lymphadenopathy (e.g. in the cervical or inguinal region) while smallpox virus and chickenpox virus usually do not.
 The study of Immune markers has provided evidence of asymptomatic MPX infections in individuals vaccinated against smallpox and others that had not been vaccinated.
 For most people, MPX is a self-limited disease, typically lasting two to four weeks and resulting in complete recovery.

-Available in strip or tube format.
+The Monkeypox RT PCR Kit is available in strip or tube format.

 More information about monkeypox from the CDC:

 2022 U.S. Map & Case Count (see below)

 2022 Monkeypox Outbreak Global Map (click to view on CDC website)

 You may place order by giving us a call